 Ph.D. candidate, Sydney Smith received her Master’s degree in Clinical Psychology and Psychometrics.
 Holding licensure's as a Licensed Professional Counselor (LPC), Licensed Alcohol and Drug Counselor (LADC), and Internationally Certified Gambling Counselor (NCGC-II), Ms. Smith brings a unique breadth of professional and life experience to RISE Center for Recovery.
 Devoting 15 years to the counseling field, she has spent the majority of her career working with co-occurring disorders as a substance abuse and gambling addiction therapist practicing in both inpatient and outpatient settings.

 Immersed in cultures ranging from small-town Oklahoma to the West coast metropolitan areas of California and Nevada, Ms. Smith brings a depth perspective into the field of psychotherapy.
 Her expertise resides in the treatment of problem gamblers and their families.
 Also having served as the Clinical Director of Family Services at The International Problem Gambling Center, Smith has brought added value to her current study.
-In collaboration with UCLA Psychiatry Department, Sydney Smith and her affiliates are conducting research focused on empirically based treatment of spouses and families of problem gamblers.
-Additional current research includes working with the Desert Research Institute in Las Vegas, Nevada on Problem Gambling education, prevention, and treatment with Native Americans in Nevada Tribal Communities.
+As a Behavioral Researcher, in collaboration with UCLA Psychiatry Department, Sydney Smith and her affiliates are conducting research focused on empirically based treatment of spouses and families of problem gamblers.
+Additional current research includes working with the Desert Research Institute in Las Vegas, Nevada on Problem Gambling education, prevention, and treatment among Native Americans in Nevada's Tribal Communities.

 Nick Tangeman, LADC, Clinical Therapist